Skip to content

 That is the point of building a system rather than trading with conviction.
 I do not follow individual trades.
 Most days I am entirely unaware the bot has done anything until I check the balance.
 I know exactly how it behaves in every market condition — but I do not need to watch it.

-The model had predicted 15–20% maximum drawdown.
-The actual was 17.41%.
+For that October drawdown the system behaved as the simulations said it would — the stop pulled it out around 17%, inside the modelled range.
 The underlying asset lost fifty percent of its value across the year.
-The bot finished profitable.
+The bot finished the month profitable.
 The difference was not intelligence or courage.
 It was the presence of a system that did not care what I believed — and did not need me to be awake.

 The Numbers